donskifarrell/meteor-nvd3/README.md

 # NVD3.v2 for Meteor
 This was created because it seems there's an error in the other nvd3 packages.
+It is a fork of https://github.com/waitingkuo/meteor-nvd3

 ## Requirements
 * npm